 Speaking at our recent Supporters' Day, Madhavan from WaterAid India described a nation of contrasts on the brink of change.
 With the potential for the right nudges to trigger huge changes, he is excited about the future.
-The following blog is an abridged version of his speech, which you can listen to on the link below.
+The following blog is an abridged version of his speech.

 I’m going to start by describing what we’re faced with.
 We have the highest number of people without access to water.
 That’s 76 million people.
 The population of France, Thailand, or South Africa.

 Globally, two out of three people who defecate in the open are in India.

 Over the next two hours, 32 children under the age of five will die due to diarrhoea linked to dirty water and sanitation.

 This apartment block (left) has 27 floors and is owned by one of India’s largest industrialists.
 He lives here – the whole place.
 He doesn’t rent any of it out.
 So we have this kind of wealth, which exists alongside this (right).We’re strangely a country with enormous disparities in income.
 41% of India’s rural population has mobile phones, but only 18% have access to safe drinking water.

 We’re a country which has world-class minds, some absolutely great companies, but ironically when it comes to being able to fix problems such as access to clean water and sanitation, we just can’t raise our game.
 A bit like the English football team I would say.

 Two years ago Prime Minister Narendra Modi launched a campaign called Swachh Bharat Mission – the Clean India Campaign.

 If you were to look at this, 560 million people (half of India’s population), 'go' out in the open.
 The target the PM has set is to construct 129 million toilets in a five-year period, 120 million rural and 9 million urban.
 In the past two years, they have constructed roughly 26.4 million (24 million rural, 2.4 million urban).